play-co/gcif/README.md

 to be stored together in the statistical model, which means it can be more tightly tuned for that data, further improving compression.

-When the number of pixels to be encoded falls below a certain threshold, all 8 chaos bins require too much overhead to make them worthwhile, so the compressor switches off the chaos metric to cut the overhead down to 1/8th its size.

-Since there are 8 chaos bins, that means 8 Huffman tables are transmitted for each of the RGBA color planes.
-Therefore, it was essential to develop a good compression algorithm for the Huffman tables themselves.
-So, the tables are filtered and compressed using the same entropy encoding used on the image data.
-This table compression is exceptionally good.
-It compresses about 8KB of table data down into about 3KB using several tricks including truncation.
+The number of chaos levels used in the encoding is chosen so that the data encoding is as small as possible.

 ## Note: Order-1 Entropy Encoding with dual-Huffman zRLE

 Throughout the codec, a generic post-filter entropy encoder is used in several places.
+Each chaos level uses a different instance of the entropy encoder.
 The entropy encoder has two modes:

 (1) Basic Huffman encoder

 The basic Huffman encoder mode is what you may expect.
-Statistics up to 256 symbols are collected, and then symbols are encoded bitwise.
+Statistics of up to 256 symbols are collected, and then symbols are encoded bitwise.
 This mode is chosen if the encoder decides it produces shorter output.
-This feature saves about 1 KB on average and can only improve decoder speed.
+This feature saves about 1 KB on average when it can be used and can only improve decoder speed.

 (2) zRLE dual-Huffman encoder.